 - Antibiotic resistance can affect anyone, of any age, in any country.

 - Antibiotic resistance occurs naturally, but misuse of antibiotics in humans and animals is accelerating the process.

-- A growing number of infections – such as pneumonia, tuberculosis, and gonorrhoea – are becoming harder to treat as the antibiotics used to treat them become less effective.
+- A growing number of infections – such as pneumonia, tuberculosis, gonorrhoea, and salmonellosis – are becoming harder to treat as the antibiotics used to treat them become less effective.

 - Antibiotic resistance leads to longer hospital stays, higher medical costs and increased mortality.